 Where AI search still needs guardrails

-That is why the right comparison is not "old vs new."
+The right comparison is not "old vs new."
 It is "literal matching alone vs guided discovery backed by better context."

-Which stores benefit the most
+Which stores benefit most

-AI search tends to shine in stores with:
+AI search shines in stores with:

 - large or complex catalogs

-- high-consideration products
+- high-consideration products (skincare, supplements, electronics, fashion)

 - strong cross-sell and bundle opportunities